Today, you will learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.

 Back to the project.

-Use your scissors and cut a piece of the Saran wrap or in this case, Press ‘n Seal wrap big enough to wrap around the lower part of the head of the battle shown on the next photo before.
+Use your scissors and cut a piece of the Saran wrap or, in this case, Press ‘n Seal wrap big enough to wrap around the lower part of the head of the battle shown in the next photo before.

 Guess using the Press ‘n Seal wrap was helpful enough.

 Next step my friends, you are doing good!

 Grab the popsicle stick and insert it through the opening of the bottle like the photo below.

 After doing this, flip the half bottle and pull the stick all the way down.
 And stack the top part of the plastic bottle on top of the bottom part.

 OK, you can cut some of the Saran Wrap down, but hey, my boys were helping, and they were so proud of their accomplishments.